August 14, 15, 16 Belleville, ON

 Gord found a source and ordered the part Monday and it came on Tuesday.
 As Gord and his helper began to install it there was an issue – the new part was a bit too big.
 Actually the previous one was as well, and was just jammed in – but they weren’t going to repeat that mistake.
 Gord knew of a local machine shop that took off just the right amount the same day, and by the end of Tuesday it fit.
 Amazing!
 Dirk took a photo of the engine and the round plate that needed to be replaced.

 We’ve also had a manageable issue with coolant in one of the engines – almost every day Dirk has been adding coolant due to a slow leak somewhere.
 Gord looked at it today and ordered a engine water pump that will fix this as well.
-Hopefully he’ll install it Monday where ever we are on the Trent Severn, since he lives closer to that area than Belleville.
+Hopefully he’ll install it Monday wherever we are on the Trent Severn, since he lives closer to that area than Belleville.
 Things are looking up!